BeVox is owned and run by the husband and wife team of Timothy and Toni Allen.

 We take great pride in the rehearsal materials we provide to our singers.
 Our rehearsal tracks are all recorded especially for us, and featuring some incredibly talented singers.
 Their details are below.

-Eloise sings the female parts on a number of our rehearsal tracks.
+Eloise sings the female parts on a number of our learning tracks.
 She is equally at home with classical repertoire and showtunes, and her CV includes achievements such as BBC Radio 2's Choirgirl of the Year, reaching the final 20 for "How do you solve a problem like Maria?", and providing the recorded vocals for the climax of the Olympic Games Closing Ceremony.
 She is a regular part of Gareth Malone's hand-picked "Voices" ensemble, the Monteverdi Choir, and the choir of the Royal Hospital Chelsea, and has a string of recording credits to her name.

-Alastair is the male voice on the vast majority of our rehearsal tracks.
+Alastair is the male voice on the vast majority of our learning tracks.
 He's a professional singer and actor who has some incredible credits to his name, including the 50th Anniversary recording of West Side Story, the West End productions of "Blood Brothers", "Cabaret", and "Caroline, or Change", and regular performances as a Westminster Abbey chorister.
 Alastair is also an acclaimed singing teacher, with a thriving teaching practice in North London.

-Zoë sings soprano on some of our more recent rehearsal tracks.
+Zoë sings soprano on some of our more recent learning tracks.
 Her specialism is in baroque music, especially opera, and she has sung at the Royal Opera House in Covent Garden and the BBC Proms.
 She performs with groups such as the Orchestra of the Age of Enlightenment and the Gabrieli Consort, and has appeared as a soloist on BBC Radio Three.

 Additionally, both Tim and Toni occasionally appear on the rehearsal tracks.